 The Volant has a big, burly two-way zipper with a slightly insulated anti-draft strip that blocks driving wind.
 Inside, two zippered stash pockets organize small to medium sized items.
 These pockets are long and can fit multiple items (such as two small cameras) in each.

-Like the Feathered Friends Hooded Helios, the Volant saves weight by having simple elastic piping at the waist and wrist hems, and foregos adjustability.
+, the Volant saves weight by having simple elastic piping at the waist and wrist hems, and foregos adjustability.

 The Volant aims to be as warm as possible for its weight while still being durable.
 The shell material, discussed above, is more durable and more water resistant than ultralight ripstops such as Pertex Quantum (found on lighter parkas like the Rab infinity, the Outdoor Research Incandescent, and the Brooks Range Mojave).